 Avoid parking on hills or other inclines.
 Parking on a hill or other incline could cause the ATV to roll out of control, increasing the chance of an accident.
-If you must park on an incline, place the ATV transversely across the incline, shift into first gear, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.
+If you must park on an incline, place the ATV transversely across the incline, shift the shift lever to the drive position, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.

 Do not park the ATV at all on hills that are so steep you could not walk up them easily.

-- 1. Bring the ATV to a stop by applying the brakes in first gear. - 2.
-Stop the engine. - With the rear brake lever and brake pedal applied, apply the parking brake and slowly release the brake pedal.
+- 1. Bring the ATV to a stop by applying the brakes in the drive position. - 2.
+Stop the engine. - With the rear brake lever applied, apply the parking brake and slowly release the brake lever.